mezzio/mezzio-problem-details/docs/book/quick-start.md

   `ProblemDetailsResponseFactory::createResponseFromThrowable()` method, and the response generated is returned.

-When using Expressive, the middleware service is already wired to a factory that ensures the `ProblemDetailsResponseFactory` is composed.
+When using Mezzio, the middleware service is already wired to a factory that ensures the `ProblemDetailsResponseFactory` is composed.
 As such, you can wire it into your workflow in several ways.